salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ### Image Processing Toolbox settings

-Use these settings
+These settings control how `imshow` displays images in MATLAB.
+Configuring them now ensures images are displayed consistently throughout the course.

+**Adaptive Initial Magnification** — When enabled, MATLAB automatically adjusts the zoom level of a displayed image based on your screen size and the figure window size.
+Without this, a very large image (e.g., a high-resolution medical scan) may open at 100% zoom and extend far beyond the screen, making it hard to work with.

+**Border Style: Tight** — By default, MATLAB adds padding around the image inside the figure window.
+Setting the border style to *Tight* removes that whitespace so the axes fit snugly around the image.
+This is especially useful in image processing, where extra padding can be distracting and makes it harder to judge image boundaries.

+**Initial Magnification: Fit to Window** — This scales the image to fit within the current figure window when first displayed, regardless of the image's actual pixel dimensions.
+Combined with Adaptive Initial Magnification, this ensures images always open at a usable size.

 ![image_14.png](images/X1_MATLAB_Intro_media_image_14.png)

 ## Live Scripts

-MATLAB [live scripts](https://www.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html) are interactive documents that combine MATLAB code with formatted text.
+In this course, we will primarily use MATLAB [Live Scripts](https://www.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html).
+Live Scripts are interactive documents that combine MATLAB code with formatted text.
 These scripts are organized into sections called Code Sections.
-Each Section runs independently from the other Sections.
+Each section runs independently from the other sections.
 You select a section by simply clicking inside that block.
 Once selected, the section is outlined by blue (as opposed to light gray).

 ## Code blocks